cawapy/RC251/Readme.md

 - Compatibility with mount used by a German bike computer manufacturer
   - Show speed of 28" bike (2230 mm wheel circumference)
 - Power supply through Micro-USB
-  - Up to 80 mA power consumption
+  - Approx. 80 mA current draw (suitable for power banks)